hectorpalmatellez/imbtn/Readme.md

 ###Comments

-* Of course, this links must be tried from a phone with these apps already installed.
-I tried on an iPhone with iOS8 (in case it doesnt't work in other OS).
+* Of course, these links must be tried from a phone with these apps already installed.
+I tried on an **iPhone with iOS8** (in case it doesnt't work in other OS).
-*
+* In case you want to try them, here's the link: [CLICK ME!](https://hectorpalmatellez.github.io/imbtn/)